tintoy/dotnet-kube-client/README.md

 KubeClient is an extensible Kubernetes API client for .NET Core (targets `netstandard1.4`).

 Note - there is an [official](https://github.com/kubernetes-client/csharp/) .NET client for Kubernetes (currently a work-in-progress).
-KubeClient functionality is being contributed to the official client but for now this client should be good enough for most use-cases :)
+KubeClient functionality is also being contributed to the official client but for now this client should be good enough for most use-cases :)

 ## Prerequisites